sola-st/wasm-call-graphs/README.md

-# That’s a Tough Call: On Static Call Graph Construction for WebAssembly Binaries
+# That’s a Tough Call: Studying the Challenges of Call Graph Construction for WebAssembly

 This repository contains the supplementary material for the paper "That’s a Tough Call: On Static Call Graph Construction for WebAssembly Binaries" (under submission).